 Google Doc’s popularity lies in its intuitive interface and the pedigree of its parent brand.
 And of course, it’s free!
 This is why many people have adapted it into a basic wiki alternative, with Google Docs acting as the wiki entries and Google Drive hosting the documents.
 However, this ad-hoc nature means it is severely limited as a wiki and lacks many critical features found in actual wiki software.

-Should you use Google Docs as a Wiki?
+Should you use Google Docs as a Knowledge Base?
 Pros and Cons

 First, it’s free or effectively so (via Google Workspace), and cost is a major driver for many smaller businesses and organizations.
 Second, it uses an intuitive interface that’s familiar to anyone who’s ever used Word or a similar doc processor.